tejuscs/ADBD-Labs/adb-flashback-recovery/adb-flashback-recovery.md

 # Recover from user errors using flashback recovery

 ## Introduction
-The Oracle Autonomous Database service comes pre-configured with a set of features collectively known as Flashback Technology that supports viewing past states of data, and winding and rewinding data back and forth in time, without requiring the restore of the database from backup.
+The Oracle Autonomous AI Database service comes pre-configured with a set of features collectively known as Flashback Technology that supports viewing past states of data, and winding and rewinding data back and forth in time, without requiring the restore of the database from backup.
 Depending on the changes to your database, Flashback Technology can often reverse the unwanted changes more quickly and with less impact on database availability.

 Estimated Time: 20 minutes